spacemeshos/docs/docs/experimental/node-split.md

 Node split is currently considered a Beta feature that is stable enough to run on the mainnet.

-In our ongoing effort to lower the bar for smeshing, we're exploring a new direction for reducing system requirements for smeshers.
+In our ongoing effort to lower the barrier for smeshing, we're exploring a new direction for reducing system requirements for smeshers.
 The idea is to re-architect the internal modules in go-spacemesh, isolating the smeshing logic from the passive consensus code.
 By dividing the node along these lines, we can enable users to run the lightweight yet sensitive (requiring access to the private key) smeshing logic separately from the rest of the node.
 This allows users with limited resources to use a remote node for their smeshing.

 The Node split is still a work in progress, so please expect changes and improvements in the future.